.NET

 Get current snapshot

-The current snapshot creates a preview of the metrics in Logz.io format.
-To enable this option, add the following code block to the MetricsBuilder:
+To enable the current snapshot preview of metrics in Logz.io format, add the following code block to the MetricsBuilder:

 var metrics = new MetricsBuilder()